-Two hundred thousand years ago, give or take, we acquired the problem-solving gene that defines Homo sapiens.
-Intelligent man.
+Seventy thousand years ago, give or take, we acquired the problem-solving gene that defines modern Homo sapiens sapiens.
+Now upgraded from intelligent man to really intelligent man.
+Archeologists refer to this as the ‘Cognitive Revolution” and launched a major migration of the species around the globe.
 The Bible poetically refers to it as eating the fruit from the tree of knowledge.
 And in order to achieve dominion over all the beasts of the land and birds of the air, homo sapiens required strategic planning, co-operation, idea sharing and, most importantly, imagination.
 We required language, very sophisticated language.

 “Imagine if it had not rained then we would have gone to the beach”.
-“Imagine if I were king, then I would ban all religion”.
+“Imagine if I were emperor then I would ……..”.
 “Imagine if I could just make this thing do that then the outcome would be…”

 Subjunctive forms of verbs are typically used to express various states of unreality such as wish, emotion, possibility, judgment, opinion, obligation, or action that has not yet occurred.
 And as such the subjunctive mood is so critical to the fundamental point of language for Homo sapiens, that is to problem-solve.
 For the most creative problem solving occurs in the language of imagination.